-Seam finishes are recommended on all exposed hems (except knits).
+Any additional skill(s) learned from using the pattern, or others taught by the mentor/instructor that are age and grade appropriate are also acceptable.
+Seam finishes are recommended on all exposed seams (except knits).
 Interfacing, understitching and trimming should be used when appropriate.